lacepool/cardano-cli-ruby/README.md

 A Ruby wrapper for the Cardano Node command line interface (CLI).

-It aims to support all [CLI commands](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/cardano-node-cli-reference.md).
+It aims to support most [CLI commands](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/cardano-node-cli-reference.md).
 The intuitive API allows to easily call the CLI commands in a rubyish way.

 Caution: This gem is under development!
 The API can change any time until version 1.0 is reached.